-However, most graduate students elect to live off campus because the affordability and availability of off-campus housing, coupled with free bus service, make it easy to find housing in the surrounding area and allow graduate students to fully integrate into the Binghamton community.
+All Binghamton University graduate students live off campus.
+The affordability and availability of off-campus housing, coupled with free bus service, make it easy to find housing in the surrounding area and allow graduate students to fully integrate into the Binghamton community.

 The Off Campus College (OCC) is a resource for all students who live off campus.
 The office maintains a list of housing options, provides a forum to facilitate connections with other students looking for housemates and runs a legal clinic that can assist with lease reviews.
 The OCC also hosts a variety of community events and educational programs that help students integrate into the greater Binghamton community.